 Cuisinart ICE-30 Ice Cream Maker – Review

-This was the first ice cream maker that I ever bought and I’m still in love with it to this day.
-It comes with an impressive 5 year guarantee, it makes creamy creamy ice cream, and it takes only 15 minutes to churn a mix.
+This was the first ice cream maker that I ever bought and I am still in love with it to this day.
+It makes excellent dense and creamy ice cream with little overrun, allows you to make up to 1.5 litres at a time, and is reasonably priced

-The Cuisinart ICE-30 comes with a large 2 litre removable bowl and a plastic dasher.
-The 2 litre bowl is the largest of any domestic ice cream maker and allows you to make about a litres worth of ice cream at a time.
-I recommend churning no more than a litre at a time as the more mix there is in the bowl, the longer it will take to freeze.
-The longer the ice cream takes to freeze, the larger the ice crystals will grow and the sandier the texture is likely to be.
+The Cuisinart ICE-30 comes in a nice stainless steel finish.
+It comes with a large 2 litre removable bowl and a plastic dasher.
+The 2 litre bowl is the largest of any domestic ice cream maker and allows you to make up to 1.5 litres of ice cream at a time.
+I recommend churning no more than about a litre at a time as the more mix there is in the bowl, the longer it will take to freeze.
+The longer the ice cream takes to freeze, the larger the ice crystals are likely to grow and the sandier the texture is likely to be.

-I set my freezer to ‘super freeze’, which gets the temperature down to about -27°C. It takes about 15 minutes to freeze the mix, when i set my freezer to -27°C, and about 20 minutes when I set it to -18°C. This is very impressive for a domestic ice cream maker as professional ice cream makers take around 8 minutes to freeze a mix (the more expensive Andrew James Ice Cream Maker with built in compressor takes about 40 minutes).
+I set my freezer to ‘super freeze’, which gets the temperature down to about -27°C. It takes about 18 minutes to freeze the mix when I set my freezer to -27°C, and about 20-25 minutes when I set it to -18°C. This is very impressive for a domestic machine as professional ice cream makers take around 8 minutes to freeze a mix.

 The ice cream dasher